-Energy Saver mode reduces overall energy consumption by altering user set point, differential, lighting and tone settings.
+Energy Saver Mode reduces overall energy consumption by altering user set point, differential, lighting and tone settings.
 When in Energy Saver Mode a small leaf icon will be displayed on the main screen.

 - 1. To enter Energy Saver Mode, first select Energy Saver from the Customer Menu. - 2.
-Press \boxdot to select "Off" in the menu.

-- 3. Press 🙆. - 4.
-Press \square or \boxdot to change the selection from Off to On. - 5.
+Press $\boxdot$ to select "Off" in the menu. - 3.
+Press 🙆. - 4.
+Press $\bigtriangleup$ or $\boxdot$ to change the selection from Off to On. - 5.
 Press 0 to confirm your selection. - 6.
-To return to the Customer Menu, press 0. - To cancel Energy Saver Mode simply return to the Customer Menu, select Energy Saver and change "On" to "Off".
+To return to the Customer Menu, press ፟ and select "Return to Menu". - To cancel Energy Saver Mode simply return to the Customer Menu, select Energy Saver and change "On" to "Off".